SahilSankeshwari/Multi-Source-E-commerce-Data-Engineering-Pipeline-Project/project_steps.md

 📊 KPIs Created:

 * Total Revenue

 * Total Orders

 * Revenue by Category

 * Revenue by City

 * Monthly Revenue Trend

 * Average Order Value

 * Top Customers

 * Payment Analysis

 * Return Analysis

+📊 Unified reporting table Created:

+* Created a **unified reporting table** by combining all key metrics

+* This table is used as the final dataset for reporting (Power BI)

 ---

-## 🔹 Step 10: Reporting Layer

-* Created **unified reporting table**
-* Combined all important business metrics
-* Prepared final dataset for dashboard

----

-## 🔹 Step 11: Pipeline Orchestration
+## 🔹 Step 10: Pipeline Orchestration

 * Built end-to-end pipeline in ADF: